22.7.11

 Her look remained unimpressed so he continued,

-He realized having said so the idea relied on a leap of imagination.
+He realized having said so the idea relied on a leap of faith.
 Glancing at her sideways and seeing her charmed, he eased and had a try at being humble.

 “And that makes me St. George.
 The magic dragon slayer. "